 Some things to consider when getting started with SaaS

 There’s little disagreement that many of the most dynamic and disruptive businesses have settled on a platform model, specifically a SaaS platform model.
 Companies like Uber, Airbnb, Salesforce, and services like Gmail, Google Docs and even Microsoft Office have either started out on this model or moved to it.
 Plus many dynamic niche companies like Ecwid, Freshbooks, Shopify and Box are using the same model.
-The SaaS platform model is also enabling new approaches to not-for-profit organizations like crowdfunding through platforms like Kickstarter and GoFundMe.

 So anyone thinking about entrepreneurship and startups should be considering SaaS.
 What are the things to consider?
 We dug around to find some of the best advice to start with around how to think about SaaS from both a business and a technical perspective.